Ian Goodison: Club career

+Early career

 Born in Montego Bay, Saint James, Goodison began his career in minor Jamaican football leagues and was discovered in 1996 by René Simões who introduced him straight into the national squad.
 He joined Olympic Gardens in 1997, sharing his playing time at the club with a Cayman Islands-based team before making his first foray into English football via Third Division side Hull City, when he was signed along with fellow countryman and good friend Theo Whitmore by Brian Little.
 The Jamaican impressed during his time at Hull, epitomised by the fact that he was their Player of the Season for the 2000–01 season (his first in English football).
 He scored his first and only goal for the club in a 2–1 win over Carlisle United.
 Despite his impressive start Little's departure as manager was followed by that of Goodison who returned to Jamaica to play for Seba United.

 Tranmere Rovers

 Goodison joined Tranmere in February 2004 under Brian Little and played in the heart of the defence.
 The former Jamaican international played more than 350 times for the club, and was named supporters' Player of the Season three times, and the North West League One Footballer of the Year award also three times.
 He played in the Tranmere team which reached the quarter final of the FA Cup in his first season, whilst with his second season at the club Tranmere finished third in League One and entered the end of season play-offs.
 At the end of the 2011–12 season he signed a one-year contract extension which kept him at the club beyond his 40th birthday.
 He was the first player ever to play for Tranmere while in his forties.

 In May 2013, Goodison signed another year extension to his contract, keeping him at the club until the summer of 2014.
 The deal included an option for a testimonial at Prenton Park.
-On 27 August 2013 he played 120 minutes against Bolton Wanderers in the League Cup; his performance was praised by fans and he was labelled as the 'best player on the park' by manager Ronnie Moore.
-On 13 October 2013 Goodison made his 400th appearance for Tranmere and captained them to a 1–0 win against Bradford City.
+On 27 August 2013, he played 120 minutes against Bolton Wanderers in the League Cup; his performance was praised by fans and he was labelled as the 'best player on the park' by manager Ronnie Moore.
+On 13 October 2013, Goodison made his 400th appearance for Tranmere and captained them to a 1–0 win against Bradford City.

 On 9 December 2013, it was reported that he had been arrested as part of a police investigation into match fixing, however the charges were later dropped.
 In May 2015, a testimonial for Goodison was held at Prenton Park.
 A team of ex-Tranmere teammates, including Enoch Showunmi, Eugene Dadi, Owain Fon Williams, and Ryan Lowe, faced an International XI, composed of ex-Jamaica teammates such as Ricardo Fuller, Darren Byfield, and Ricardo Gardner and other notable international players, such as ex-Tranmere teammate John Achterberg and Fabrice Muamba, who has not played professionally since suffering a cardiac arrest whilst playing for Bolton.
 Brian Little and Ronnie Moore managed the two sides, with Mike Dean acting as referee.